Finding the best car insurance policy

 Finding the best car insurance policy can be tough - the cheapest deal may not always provide the cover you need should the worst happen and you're forced to make a claim.

-Which? experts scrutinise 31 car insurers’ standard car insurance policies, and survey thousands of car insurance policyholders.
-We've rated each policy on its key aspects to produce a Which? policy score, and our customer score is based on how the insurers were rated by their customers.
+Which? experts scrutinise 47 car insurers’ comprehensive car insurance policies, and survey thousands of car insurance policyholders.
+We've rated each policy on its key aspects to produce a Which? policy score.

 To qualify as a Which?
 Recommended Provider, car insurance companies must:

 - Be regulated by the Financial Conduct Authority

 - Have received responses from 30 or more customers in our customer survey